dbry/fast-chess/README.md

 > $ gcc -O3 *.c -pthread -o fast-chess

-There's also an executable for Windows available here.
+There are also executables for Windows and Mac available on the [release page](https://github.com/dbry/fast-chess/releases/tag/v0.2).

 Here's the "help" display and the board display format: